🇨🇦

 The Prairies, Maritimes, and Northern Territories

-Outside the main centres, assume supermarket first, restaurant second.
-In small prairie towns, Maritime fishing communities, and northern territories, plant-based restaurant options are limited to whatever can be improvised from a standard meat-and-dairy menu.
-Distances between cities are vast — plan supermarket stops before long road sections and carry emergency snacks.
-Tim Hortons functions as the default road stop; options are thin but a plain bagel is usually available at most locations — confirm peanut butter availability as it varies by branch.
+Outside the main centres, plant-based restaurant options are limited to whatever can be improvised from a standard meat-and-dairy menu.
+In small prairie towns, Maritime fishing communities, and northern territories, this may be very little.
+Distances between cities are vast.
+Plan supermarket stops before long road sections and carry emergency provisions.
+Tim Hortons functions as the default highway stop; options are thin but a plain bagel is usually available at most locations.

 🧈